 Low Carb Vegan Chow Mein

 This is great for a quick and healthy weeknight dinner, especially if you prep the zucchini noodles ahead of time but even if you don’t, it can all come together in under 20 minutes.
-The sauce is amazing.Print
+Also, the sauce is super yummy!

 - 6 medium zucchinis, approx. 1500 g (Buy a spiralizer here.)